Ethic41/ethic41.github.io/docs/_posts/2025-02-14-solidity-and-blockchain-notes.md

 ```

-- **When divding 2 numbers and the numerator is greater than the denominator then the result will be 0.**
+- **When dividing 2 numbers and the numerator is greater than the denominator then the result will be 0.**

 ```solidity